tkowalczyk/KinSector/README.md

 ## How does it work? ##

-[T-Mobile OpenAPI](https://developers.t-mobile.pl/ "T-Mobile OpenAPI") is very simple to use so I just had to code it in .NET world.
+[Twilio](https://www.twilio.com/docs/csharp/install "Twilio") is very simple to use so I just had to use its REST API with helpful NuGet package.

 **Taking a photo using Kinect:**